Measuring Socioeconomic Status in Educational Data Systems

 Connect with the author

 Socioeconomic status refers to a person’s access to financial, social, cultural, and human capital resources.
-For students, household income, parental education levels, and parental employment and occupation, as well as the socioeconomic composition of their neighborhood and their school.
+For students, this measure typically includes household income, parental education levels, and parental employment and occupation, as well as the socioeconomic composition of their neighborhood and their school.
 Policymakers often rely on measures of socioeconomic status in school funding formulas and accountability systems.
 Researchers also rely on these measures when studying educational issues and evaluating policies and practices.

 The socioeconomic status measures included in educational data systems, however, are limited and problematic.
 Most measures typically group students into either an “advantaged” or “disadvantaged” category, without distinctions within these broad categories.
 Existing measures also tend to be one-dimensional, for example only measuring family income and not other aspects of socioeconomic status.
 Such blunt measures may lead to miscalculated accountability scores, misevaluations of policies and practices, and misallocations of funding—especially in high-poverty districts that face the greatest educational challenges.

 An increased focus on linking different administrative data sets, along with policy changes that have jeopardized the quality of old measures of socioeconomic status, have prompted new attention to the design of socioeconomic status measures in education.
 Within this window of opportunity, policymakers should create more comprehensive and precise socioeconomic indicators.

 Problems with Existing Measures of Socioeconomic Status